Introduction

 Securing a job offer in Poland is a major achievement for many foreign workers.
-However, after submitting documents for a work permit, one of the most common concerns is: How to check Poland work permit status?
+However, after submitting documents for a work permit letter, one of the most common concerns is: How to check Poland work permit status?
 In this article, we’ll walk you through the process of checking the status of your work permit and what to do if there are delays or issues.

 What Is a Poland work permit?